 Another point to keep in mind is that while one is born a Muslim, they might be lukewarm in their beliefs, much like a Christian of the Laodicean church (Revelation 3:14-22).
 In fact, the antichrist will not hold to the god of his father (Allah?), or any gods (Daniel 11:37-38), but that doesn't mean he won't hold on to Muslim traditions, or encourage his Muslim brethren to join the "Mystery Babylon" religion, to gain power through his push for peace.

 Prophecy teachers have also traditionally held that the European Union will fulfill the prophecy in Revelation 17:9-11, which predicts the re-birth of the Roman Empire.
 This may come from the widely held belief that the antichrist will be European.
-I have no doubt that the European Union is a prototype for the revived Roman Empire, but I do not believe it fulfills this prophecy.
-The emerging Mediterranean Union seems more likely to fulfill the prophecy in Revelation.
+I have no doubt that the European Union is a prototype of the revived Roman Empire, but I do not believe it fulfills this prophecy.
+That said, the emerging Mediterranean Union is a better fit for a revived Roman Empire.
 Consider the following maps: